YiDingg/YiDingg/Electronics/[Razavi CMOS] Design Example of Folded-Cascode Stage.md

-# Design Example of Folded-Cascode Stage
+# [Razavi CMOS] Design Example of Folded-Cascode Stage

 > [!Note|style:callout|label:Infor]
 > Initially published at 17:11 on 2025-05-20 in Beijing.